hangduykhiem/gravity/README.md

-### Android Core Library
+### Gravity Library

-If you're looking for a base library to help you consistently follow the [clean architecture approach](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) formulated by Uncle Bob (Robert C. Martin), **Core Library** is here to help.
+If you're looking for a base library to help you consistently follow the [clean architecture approach](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) formulated by Uncle Bob (Robert C. Martin), **Gravity library** is here to help.
 Created and used in production by [Zalando](https://tech.zalando.com/)'s Android team, this library enables you to quickly create a skeleton structure for your new Android app in a clean architecture way, while following the [Model View Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) (MVP) pattern.
 It's out-of-the-box usable for anyone.

+**Gravity library** provides scalable architecture for any Android application.
+The MVP abstraction using clean architecture principle reduces the time require to setup your Android project.
+The library includes extensible interface which can be easily adaptable to your Android project.
+The library provides radical agility to your Android application.
+Using this library with feature based approach, you can easily add or remove feature from your application in an agile manner.
+This library is an attempt to abstract out Android specific common patterns and utilities into single package.

-### Why Use Android Core Library
+### Why Use Gravity Library

 A good architectural skeleton will help your application to scale without additional complexities.
 Besides the clean architecture approach, it includes many structure utilities which can be useful for your new Android app.
-The **Core Library** help you in following ways:
+The **Gravity library** help you in following ways:

 - a foundation for using [RxJava2](https://github.com/ReactiveX/RxJava) as the basis for your data-loading operations.